 Kodak Class Action

 The process started in Sept 2011.
-The plaintiffs alleged violations of the Consumers Legal Remedies Act and unfair competition laws, in addition to false advertising and unjust enrichment.
-The lawsuit states: “Kodak represents that its 10B black inkjet print cartridges will yield approximately 425 pages, but Kodak does not advertise that to print 425 pages of black text and graphics, a significant and a substantial amount of colour will also be used…”
+The class alleged violations of the Consumers Legal Remedies Act and unfair competition laws, in addition to false advertising and unjust enrichment.
+The lawsuit states: “Kodak represents that its 10B black inkjet print cartridges will yield approximately 425 pages, but Kodak does not advertise that to print 425 pages of black text and graphics, a significant and a substantial amount of color will also be used…”

 HP and Epson are facing similar lawsuits.

 Webloyalty Class Action Case

 The Webloyalty class action lawsuit deals with unauthorized credit card charges.
 Plaintiffs in the case allege deceptive Internet marketing and selling strategies.

 It all started in 2006.
 Webloyalty was running a fee-based travel membership club called “Reservation Rewards” that conferred discounts on participants.
 The problem (according to plaintiffs)?
 Webloyalty allegedly enrolled people without their knowledge, didn’t honor cancellation requests, and unlawfully obtained consumers’ billing information.

 A judge certified the class membership and the class won.
 The order allowed affected parties to recover up to 100% of unauthorized charges for enrollment in any Webloyalty membership programs.
 In addition, Webloyalty had to make significant changes to its disclosures and post-enrollment notifications.
 The court’s order went into effect on august 14, 2009.